appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 ./ac-runner register -t ${Access Token} -n ${Runner Name} -p ${Runner Pool}
 ```

+Runner name is the text that you identify your self-hosted runner in your organization.
+You can use any suitable text for runner naming according to your requirements.
+You will find registered self-hosted runner in "Self-hosted Runners" list with the given name.

+Runner pool is the text which identifies the runner pool in your organization.
+You can use any suitable text for pool naming according to your requirements.
+You will use given pool name at build profile settings and also see registered self-hosted runner in "Self-hosted Runners" list with the given pool name.

-For example, below command is registering runner named "monterey-12_4" with pool named "Arm64_pool" to specified organization with generated access token.
+For example, below command is registering runner named "monterey-12_4" with pool named "Arm64_pool" to specified organization with using generated runner access token.

 ```bash
 ./ac-runner register -t aat_XVY27uHw7W1GA_cw5Vut0p_WOzHeYeJ2ZkTbqAVE3GX -n monterey-12_4 -p Arm64_pool
 ```

+For more details on runner and pool, see [Manage Self-hosted Pools](../self-hosted-runner/manage-pools.md) and [Manage Self-hosted Runners](../self-hosted-runner/manage-runners.md) in docs.

 :::info